 Can Pregnant Women Eat Fish?
 Your Guide to Eating Fish During Pregnancy

-Fish contain the following nutrients that are especially important for moms-to-be:
+Fish contain the a variety of nutrients that are especially important for moms-to-be:

 Omega-3 DHA (“Omega-3’s”)

 The omega-3 fatty acid docosahexaenoic acid, or DHA, is a special kind of healthy fat that helps build your baby’s brain and eyes.
 During the last trimester, a fetus’s brain and nervous system rapidly develops, requiring about 65 mg/day of DHA.
-The heightened demand for DHA continues to two years of age.
-Omega-3 DHA also nourishes moms’ brain health and may prevent depression during and after pregnancy.
+This heightened demand for DHA continues until your child reaches two years of age.
+Omega-3 DHA also nourishes moms’ brain health, and may even prevent depression during and after pregnancy.

 Protein is needed to build a baby’s skin, muscle, hair, and bones.
 Moms-to-be need about 25 extra grams of protein every day to support their growing baby.

-Vitamin D helps the body absorb nutrients like calcium, which builds a baby’s bones, teeth, heart, nerves, and muscles as well as keeps moms’ bones and teeth strong.
-Vitamin D may also help lower the chance of getting high blood pressure during pregnancy.
+Vitamin D helps the body absorb nutrients like calcium, which builds a baby’s bones, teeth, heart, nerves, and muscles, while also keeping mom’s bones and teeth strong.
+Vitamin D may also help lower your chance of getting high blood pressure during pregnancy.

-Iron helps carry oxygen from a woman’s bloodstream to her baby.
-Iron also helps keep moms’ immunity strong.
+Iron helps carry oxygen from a mom’s bloodstream to her baby.
+Iron also helps keep moms’ immune system strong.
 Most moms-to-be begin their pregnancies without enough iron in their diets.

 Many people think of meats like turkey, beef, and chicken as top sources of iron.
 However, seafood like clams, halibut, crab, shrimp, and cooked oysters are also iron-rich.
 Vegetarian sources include red and kidney beans.

 A quick internet search reveals that confusing “top fish to eat” lists abound, but the truth is that the best advice on fish and seafood for moms-to-be is pretty simple.
 Pregnant women can and should be enjoying a lot of different kinds of fish and other seafood.
-Popular types like catfish, clams, cod, crab, pollock, salmon, scallops, shrimp, tilapia, trout, and canned tuna are all not only safe fish, but healthy fish to eat during pregnancy.
-Just like it’s best to eat a variety of fruits and vegetables, the recommendation is to eat a variety of seafood to get the full range of nutrients found in different types of fish and shellfish.
-Most moms-to-be should simply eat a variety of the types of seafood they like – just more often.
-Stop asking can pregnant women eat fish; instead enjoy.
+Popular types like catfish, clams, cod, crab, pollock, salmon, scallops, shrimp, tilapia, trout, and canned tuna are all safe fish, healthy fish to eat during pregnancy.
+Just like it’s best to eat a variety of fruits and vegetables, the recommendation is to eat a variety of seafoods to get the full range of nutrients found in different types of fish and shellfish.
+So moms-to-be should generally just eat a variety of the types of seafood they like most – they should just do it more often.

 All types of seafood – frozen, fresh, and canned – count.
 It’s easy to forget that fish is found in three places in the grocery store.
-Of course, the seafood counter, but also the canned goods aisle and the freezer section.
+The seafood counter, of course, but also the canned goods aisle and the freezer section.
 It doesn’t matter which one women choose – all contain the nutrients, like omega-3s, that make seafood such a smart choice.
-Stock the kitchen with a variety of seafood options so there is a go-to no matter what sounds good.
+So stock the kitchen with a variety of seafood options so there is a go-to no matter what sounds good.
 To give just two examples:

 Canned tuna is one of the most affordable, available forms of omega-3s in the American diet.
 And canned tuna is a great choice for fish to eat while pregnant.
 There are two primary types of canned tuna, white (also known as albacore) and light.
 Women who are pregnant or breastfeeding can eat all types of tuna, including white (albacore) and light canned tuna as part of a variety of 2-3 servings of seafood each week.

 Crab is a great choice for moms-to-be because it has a mild, sweet flavor and is rich in omega-3s.
 Consider adding crab or tuna to dishes you already love like macaroni and cheese.

-There are only a handful of fish high in mercury to avoid, and the easy part is that most Americans rarely eat these fish anyway – shark, swordfish, king mackerel, tilefish, marlin, orange roughy, and bigeye tuna (found in sushi).
+There are only a handful of fish high in mercury to avoid, and the easy part is that most Americans rarely eat these fish anyway.
+They include shark, swordfish, king mackerel, tilefish, marlin, orange roughy, and bigeye tuna (found in some sushi).

 Essentially all seafood includes traces of mercury in addition to beneficial nutrients like omega-3s.
 Scientists have closely studied the health effects on children when their moms eat fish during pregnancy.
 They repeatedly conclude that eating seafood 2-3 times each week during pregnancy boosts babies’ brain development.
 The World Health Organization points out that avoiding seafood may actually mean missing out on the best possible brain development for babies.